 - 2018 General - North County Endorsement Subcommittee Co-Chair

 - 2018 Primary - Endorsement Committee Member

 - 2019 - Central Committee Member / Appointed Delegate, Assembly District 24 (Berman)*

 - 2017-2019 - Progressive Caucus Executive Board, Communications & Media Officer

 - 2017 - Central Committee Member / Elected Delegate, Assembly District 24

-- Bernie Sanders for President 2016, Alternate Delegate.
-Elected DNC delegate (4th of 4), California Congressional District 18.
+- Bernie Sanders for President 2016.
+Elected potential DNC delegate (4th of 4), California Congressional District 18 (though did not attend convention, as we sent only one female delegate from our district).
 Canvassed, tabled, and volunteered for Sen. Sanders in Palo Alto.